Call4Cloud | MMP-C | Autopilot | Device Preparation

 Let’s start with the flow to make things a bit more clear, so please take a look at it before reading further!

-As shown above, we have 3 major requirements!
-Let’s start with the first one: The device needs to be enrolled into Intune.
-So if you have made sure your AADR is enrolled with Intune/MDM, Intune could fetch the 4k Hardware Hash by levering the ./devdetail/ext/devicehardwaredata CSP.
+As shown above, we have three major requirements!
+Let’s start with the first one: The device needs to be enrolled in Intune.
+If you have ensured your AADR is enrolled with Intune/MDM, Intune could fetch the 4k Hardware Hash by levering the ./devdetail/ext/devicehardwaredata CSP.

-The second requirement that I am showing, would be that the device NEEDS to be marked as corporate.
-As shown below, if the device ownership is configured as “Personal” the “conversion” isn’t going to work!
-Personal devices and Autopilot, it’s like #Intunebeer and Google Workspace.
+The second requirement that I am showing is that the device needs to be marked as corporate.
+As shown below, if the device ownership is configured as “Personal,” the “conversion” isn’t going to work!
+Personal devices and Autopilot are like #Intunebeer and Google Workspace.
 They don’t go well together!

 If (device.ownership -eq “Corporate”){